 gh-pages branch, its contents will be automatically hosted at

 https://www.atmanautica.com/repo-name.
-That way we can spin up static prototypes for our clients on our domain in a jiffy.
+That way I can spin up static prototypes for our clients on our domain in a jiffy.

 Publishing Static Sites on Custom Domains with Vercel